Seekatar/OktaPosh/docs/Get-OktaGroup.md

 ```

 ### -Search
-Searches for groups with a supported filtering expression for all attributes except for _embedded, _links, and objectClass
+Searches for groups with a supported filtering expression for all attributes except for _embedded, _links, and objectClass.
+See https://developer.okta.com/docs/reference/api/groups/#list-groups-with-search

 ```yaml
 Type: String